willtheweap0n/Car_Model_CM3_25-6/README.md

 Section 12: Main execution (727) Executes functions in correct order.

-Prerequisites.
-User must have Python 3.x and install the libraries numpy, matplotlib, requests, scipy and pandas.
-If the route is going to be changed, then a new API key may be needed.
-This can be done by registering with openrouteservice.org

 # Configuration of the Car:
 The vehicle can be configured for certain specifications, although the engine must remain the same for fuel flow data.
 This can be changed, although not much data is available.
 The following parameters can be modified for different cars: vehicle mass, frontal area, drag Coefficient, rolling Resistance Coefficient, wheel radius, gear Ratios.